shimakhs/Discrimination-of-multiple-sclerosis-using-OCT-images-from-two-different-centers/README.md

 # Discrimination of multiple sclerosis using OCT images from two different centers

+If you use these codes please cite to our paper: https://www.sciencedirect.com/science/article/pii/S2211034823003486

 This is a binary classification of :

 Multiple Sclerosis (MS)